shashwat46/HostelBuddyiOSApp/README.md

 # Hostel Maintenance App

 ## Overview
-The **Hostel Maintenance App** is a streamlined solution designed to address the common challenges faced in hostel management, such as complaint tracking, issue resolution, and effective communication between students and administrators.
-The app features a dual interface for users (students) and admins, offering tools like a complaint book, announcements, analytics, and more.
+The **Hostel Maintenance App** is an iOS mobile application designed to streamline hostel management by addressing issues like complaint tracking, issue resolution, and communication between students and administrators.
+Built using SwiftUI and the MVVM architecture, the app provides separate interfaces for students and admins, offering features such as a complaint book, announcements, analytics, and more.
 This project aims to improve the efficiency of hostel maintenance and foster a better living environment for students.

 ## Features